SanghamitraDutta/dsp/07-statistics.md

 **We are given:**
 Probability of an Identical Twin = P(IT) = 1/300
 Probability of an Fraternal Twin = P(FT) = 1/125
-Gender of both the Twins is boy.
+Gender of both the twins is boy.
 I'll refer to this type of twin in this solution as BB.

-**We need to find the probability of this given BB twin being Identical = P(IT/BB)**
+**We need to find the probability of them being Identical Twins given they are a BB Twin = P(IT/BB)**
 Using Bayes theorem here:
 **P(IT/BB) = P(BB/IT) P(IT) / P(BB)**